Azure/azure-docs-sdk-dotnet/api/overview/azure/redis-cache.md

 ### Example

-This example connects to a Redis Cache database instance, adds some strings to the cache by name, and then retrieves them again.
+This example connects to a Azure Cache for Redis database instance, adds some strings to the cache by name, and then retrieves them again.

 ```csharp
 /* Include this "using" directive.